uniba-mi/quare/README.md

 ## Usage

 After cloning or downloading this repository, simply run `docker compose up` in a command line from the root folder of the repository to start the tool.
-The frontend can then be accessed it via [http://localhost:3000](http://localhost:3000).
+The frontend can then be accessed via [http://localhost:3000](http://localhost:3000).
 (If necessary, the backend can be accessed via [http://localhost:5000](http://localhost:5000).)

 The frontend currently provides two pages, namely the [Validation page](#the-validation-page) and the [Specification page](#the-specification-page) which can be selected using the navigation bar.